SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 * ``java -jar sponge.jar go``

+Next, learn :doc:`how you can configure Sponge <configuration/index>` and how to :doc:`how to manage your server <../management/index>` (including installing plugins).

 .. tip::

     Developer Me4502 has provided a `tutorial video for installing Sponge (coremod). <https://www.youtube.com/watch?v=UTIyjjO6lxY>`__

 Installing SpongeVanilla
 ========================

+SpongeVanilla only works as a dedicated server.

 1. Download the SpongeVanilla .jar from the Sponge website.
 #.
 Run it via command line: ``java -jar spongevanilla-whatever.jar``